William-Olson/route-harness/README.md

 - async

   If you would like to use the default async/await wrapper you can provide the async option true.
 This assumes all your class methods will return a promise or are async functions. (requires babel or other async provider).
+The async option is ignored if the customWrapper option is provided since you can choose to await the handler yourself in the customWrapper's return function.

 - inject